 EXECUTIVE SUMMARY 8

 INTRODUCTION 12

 Data Sources 13

 Sociodemographic Data 13

 HIV/AIDS Surveillance 14

-QUESTION 1.1: What are the sociodemographic characteristics of the general population in Houston?
-17
+QUESTION 1.1: What are the sociodemographic characteristics of the general 17

-Summary 18
+18

-The Geographic Region 19
+The Geographic Region 10

 Urban vs. Rural and Population Density 21

 Population Distribution and Growth 23

 Race/Ethnicity 26

 Linguistic Isolation 31

 Socioeconomic Status 32

 Owner Cost and Gross Rent as Percentage of Household Income 34

 Employment Status 38

 Educational Attainment 39

 Poverty Status 41

 Health and Insurance Status 44

 Homelessness 52

 QUESTION 1.2: What is the scope of the HIV/AIDS epidemic in the

 Houston region?

-Summary
+54

+55

-HIV and AIDS 2004 Incidence (New Diagnoses)
+HIV and AIDS 2004 Incidence (New Diagnoses) 56

-HIV and AIDS Prevalence (People Living with HIV and AIDS)
+HIV and AIDS Prevalence (People Living with HIV and AIDS) 60

-Mortality 65
+65

 HIV with Tuberculosis Comorbidity 68

 Special Populations 69

-Men of Color who have sex with men and White/Anglo men who have sex with men 69
+who have sex with men 69

-Women of childbearing age 75
+Women of childbearing age .
+75

-Youth 78
+Youth .
+78

-Blacks/African-Americans 81
+Blacks/African-Americans .
+81

-Hispanics 85
+Hispanics .
+85

-Rural Counties 89
+Rural Counties .
+89

-QUESTION 1.3: What are the indicators of risk for HIV/AIDS infection in the Houston area?
+QUESTION 1.3: What are the indicators of risk for HIV/AIDS infection in the Houston area? .
 94

-Summary 95
+Summary .
+95

-STD Trends: Gonorrhea 96
+STD Trends: Gonorrhea .
+96

-STD Trends: Syphilis 100
+STD Trends: Syphilis .100

-HIV Testing 106
+HIV Testing .106

-QUESTION 2.1: What are the patterns of utilization of HIV services of people living in the Houston region?
-110
+QUESTION 2.1: What are the patterns of utilization of HIV services of people

+living in the Houston region? .110

-Summary
+Summary .111

-Primary Care Services 113
+Primary Care Services .113

-Case Management Services 118
+Case Management Services .118

-Dental Services 122
+Dental Services .122

-Substance Abuse Treatment 126
+Substance Abuse Treatment .126

-Mental Health Therapy and Counseling 132
+Mental Health Therapy and Counseling .132

-AIDS Drug Assistance Program 138
+AIDS Drug Assistance Program .
+138

-QUESTION 2.2: What are the number and characteristics of persons who know they are HIV-positive, but who are not receiving primary medical care?
-120
+QUESTION 2.2: What are the number and characteristics of persons who know they are HIV-positive, but who are not receiving primary medical care? .139

-2003 and 2007 Unmet Need Estimates
+2003 and 2007 Unmet Need Estimates .140

-Service Utilization
+Service Utilization .141

-Results
+Results .142

-Assessment of Unmet Need
+Assessment of Unmet Need .146

-Appendix A: Population projections by age, gender, and county 14ð
+Appendix A: Population projections by age. gender. and county .148

+•